 Share blog posts to social media and send links to posts to your email newsletter subscribers.
 The more visibility each post gets, the more people will be drawn to your website.
 Just make sure you’re posting relevant content, or you’ll likely find that you won’t convert visitors to customers.

 Feature #7.
 Speed and Functionality

 The prettiest, most polished website in the world is of no use to you if it doesn’t load correctly or takes ages to load.
-People are impatient, and they’ll click away if your site isn’t quick and functional.
+People are impatient and’ll click away if your site isn’t quick and functional.

 If images take ages to load, or if you have lots of broken links or dead pages, it’ll only result in a frustrating experience for your visitors.
 Make sure your website is performing as it should, or it could cost you in the long run.

 Let’s Make Your Website Amazing!